MOT checklist: How your motorcycle will be assessed

 Security of fitting

-Tread depth, which must be above 1mm for motorbikes over 50cc
+Tread depth (must be above 1mm for over 50cc)

 Frame